OPT Chef De Cuisine Jobs

 Target hospitality groups over standalone restaurants

 Large hotel groups and multi-concept restaurant companies have dedicated HR teams familiar with visa sponsorship.
-Independent restaurants rarely have the legal infrastructure to sponsor H-1B petitions after your OPT expires, making employer size a critical filter.
+Independent restaurants rarely have the legal infrastructure to sponsor H-1B visa petitions after your OPT expires, making employer size a critical filter.

 Lead with your culinary credentials and certifications